-- Membership in the relevant committees such as the Executive Committee; Audit Committee, Risk Management Committee, Nomination Committee and the Compensation & Remuneration Committee;
+- 1. Membership in the relevant committees such as the Executive Committee; Audit Committee, Board Risk Oversight Committee, Compensation & Remuneration Committee, Related Party Transactions Committee and the Corporate Governance Committee;

-- Designation of authorized signatories;
+- 2. Designation of authorized signatories;

-- 3. Financing activities:
+- 3. Financing activities;

 - 4. Opening of accounts;

-- 5. Appointments in compliance with corporate governance policies; and

-- 6. Funding support for projects.
+- 5. Appointments in compliance with corporate governance policies; and - 6.
+Funding support for projects.